Brazzo978/s23u-fullscreen-aod/README.md

 Samsung still converts those target nits through the S23 Ultra's own display calibration and applies its brightness limits.

-The stable module contains **no `service.sh`, no `action.sh`, no polling process, and no direct LFD command**.
-It does not replace SystemUI or AODService, patch the kernel, add SELinux rules, or disable SELinux.
+The stable module does not replace SystemUI or AODService, patch the kernel, add SELinux rules, or disable SELinux.
 ## Firmware cross-checks

 The module was derived and checked against Samsung AP firmware; no foreign firmware component is included or flashed.